ZhgChg.Li

 extension example

-It’s not a big issue, and it’s fine if not changed, but it is just annoying to look at.
+It’s not a big issue, and it works fine without fixing, but it just looks annoying.

-Actually, every page that presents a UIAlertController, action sheet, or popover will change the view’s tintAdjustmentMode to gray, but I only noticed it on this page.
+Actually, every page sets its view’s tintAdjustmentMode to dimmed when presenting UIAlertController, action sheet, popover, etc., but I only noticed it on this page.

 Improve this page